theNewDynamic/oregonsadventurecoast.com/content/adventure/clamming.md

 **Charleston Area - Map & Species**

 Clamming in Charleston is excellent throughout and access is easy.
-Rental shops are close by to help those new to clamming, gather the right gear and find the best spots.
+Rental shops are close by to help those new to clamming gather the right gear and find the best spots.

 <a href="/img/clamming-map-charleston-06-20.pdf" class="learn-more-anywhere-btn">Download Map »</a>